-The Monroe County Sheriff's Office received a \$36,500 grant in 2022 to pay for training and overtime to investigate theft and fraud cases.
+The Monroe County Sheriff's Office received a \$36,500 grant in 2023 to pay for training and overtime to investigate theft and fraud cases.
 The sheriff's office participates in the Monroe County Motor Vehicle Theft and Insurance Fraud Task Force, assigning a sergeant and three investigators who collaborate with other members of the law enforcement community in Monroe County, including the district attorney, the Rochester Police Department, New York State Police, DFS, and DMV, to reduce motor vehicle theft and insurance fraud within the county.

 The sheriff's office utilizes grant funds to conduct investigations into motor vehicle theft, auto stripping and insurance fraud.
-In 2022, the sheriff's office responded to 291 reported motor vehicle thefts and recovered 156 stolen vehicles.
-Members of the county task force investigated 14 cases of possible motor vehicle insurance fraud, resulting in 16 arrests.
+In 2023, the sheriff's office responded to 330 reported motor vehicle thefts, a 13 percent increase from the previous year, and recovered 311 stolen vehicles, a 99 percent increase from last year.
+Members of the county task force investigated 12 cases of possible motor vehicle insurance fraud, resulting in 10 arrests.
 Additionally, task force members investigated 3 cases of auto stripping, resulting in 1 arrest.
-These investigative efforts also resulted in the denial of 14 separate insurance claims.
+These investigative efforts also resulted in the denial of 8 separate insurance claims.